serpent-os/serpentos.com/docs/blog/posts/january-updates.md

 Long story short, we deemed it entirely unnecessary.
 We're now using GitHub pages to deploy this website and our [documentation site](https://docs.serpentos.com) via GitHub actions.
 Don't worry, we use git, we have backups, and we manage the infrastructure using `IaC` practices.

+## Clarifying our baseline target

+Lately there have been some questions in both Serpent and Solus as to what our baseline will be.
+In Serpent OS, this will be at minimum `x86_64-v2`, with `x86_64-v3x` packages automatically offered if the system base criteria are met.

+This decision has been made to offer the widest baseline compatibility without compromising heavily on system performance (Such that `x86_64-generic` is unsupported in Serpent OS).
+We will continue offering both `v2` and `v3x` until it is no longer feasible from a storage/financial perspective.
+Source derivatives (Including Solus) are free to chart their own course here, if necessary, and still benefit from tight upstream integration.

+### Towards Next Month

+In our next update, we'll have quite a bit to cover, including:

+ - Integrated triggers
+ - Progress with GNOME packaging/readiness
+ - Boulder / Infrastructure porting progress
+ - Actually useful Serpent images